rgrannell1/polonium/README.md

 #### - Dependencies

-To install node.js on Ubuntu use
+To install node.js on Ubuntu use:

 ```
 sudo add-apt-repository ppa:chris-lea/node.js